furkanahmetk/Wildfire_Surveilace_System/README.md

 ## Installing Firenet Pre-Trained model
 This is a pre-trained firenet model  which can also be used to test dataset.
-Following commands should be issued to install another pretrained model :
+Following commands should be issued to install another pretrained model which was taken from [tobybreckon/fire-detection-cnn](https://github.com/tobybreckon/fire-detection-cnn):
 ```bash
 cd ~/Wildfire_Surveilance_System/FireDetection/
 ./download-models.sh